 A potential defense to theft by extortion is if the property obtained by threat of accusation, exposure, lawsuit or other invocation of official action was lawfully claimed either as:

 Research The Law:

 Theft by extortion carries serious criminal penalties.
 However, there are various defenses that apply to the crime.
-If you want to learn more about the penalties or defenses associated with theft by extortion in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+If you want to learn more about the penalties or defenses associated with theft by extortion in Arizona, you should contact a skilled criminal defense attorney in your area.